FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion.md

  - **does not** support `structural variants`
  - This software is not intended for use in production systems
  - This software is mainly a prototype for evaluation, testing and refinement of the conversion process and the FHIR message payload
- - This software does not catter by patient reidentification issues, which needs to be carefully catered for if dealing with real patient data, and not test data.
+ - This software does not deal with patient reidentification issues, which needs to be carefully considered if dealing with real patient data, and not test data.
 ```

 The aptly named `vcf2fhir` software is a python library designed to perform this task.
-This is the result of work recently published by Dolin et al, 2021. {footcite}`pmid33653260`.
+It is the result of work recently published by Dolin et al, 2021. {footcite}`pmid33653260`.